MinervaRose/MinervaRose.github.io/docs/_posts/2023-04-11-rocket-applique.markdown

 With grey glitter yarn.
 Fun fact, the yarn I used was from a store-bought child sweater that I frogged.

 Start at the bottom centre of the rocket.
-Surface crochet with slip stitch all along the edges and between color changes.
+Surface crochet on the right side of the work with slip stitches all along the edges and between color changes.

 # Bonus